MaxMcIntyre/Year3-Notes/cs342/cs342-notes.md

 # XGBoost
 * Deep learning widely preferred to AdaBoost thanks to its great performance
-* However, XGBoost has recently seen a resurgence, partially due to XGBoost:
+* However, boosting has recently seen a resurgence, partially due to XGBoost:
    * A boosting-based method that allows working with huge datasets
    * It uses regularised regression trees as the base model